Who hasn’t gone on a cruise and thought, “I could do this forever”?

 You don't have to spend near that much.
 After all, when people cruise they are on vacation and likely willing to spend more freely than they would normally.
 By limiting the amount spent on board, you can cut thousands off this estimated total.

-It’s doubtful you can get by without spending at least some money on a cruise, but our estimate comes out to about $450 per person, per week.
+It's doubtful you can get by without spending at least some money, but our estimate comes out to about $700 per person, per week.
 Being able to spend less than that should be relatively easy.

 Older Ships: Our estimate is aboard the Carnival Horizon.
 We chose this ship because it is relatively new (meaning you'll have the most amenities for a long-term stay), but it also runs a regular schedule from Miami.